nextpulse/slate/source/index.html.md

 For remote data source requests (for example, exchanges), the speed of the response is very much dependent on the data source.
 Typically, a GET request is more efficient than a POST request (that will fetch from a remote target).

-<aside class="notice">We plan to offer async requests in the next major release.</aside>

 ## Exchange Call Limits

 Many exchanges set a limit on the number of requests made within a certain timeframe.